Hurricanes vs. Islanders: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

 Hurricanes Advanced Stats

-- During their last 10 games, the Hurricanes' goals per game average is 1.9 lower than their season-long average.
+- In their past 10 games, the Hurricanes have scored 1.9 fewer goals per game than their average on the season.

 - The Hurricanes are ranked 15th in the league with 262 goals this season, an average of 3.2 per contest.